 Interactive Science encourages the students to perceive their world by gathering facts and drawing conclusions through observation or manipulation.
 The students will cover three areas: Life Science, Physical Science, and Earth Science.

 Throughout the year we use “Our Michigan Adventure” and learn the history, geography, and importance of our great state.
 We also develop map reading skills and global usage.
 Interpreting graphs and organizing information are also emphasized.

-In third grade, Art is taught by Ms. Bitzinger who works to improve artistic creativity.
+In third grade, Art’s focus is on continuing to improve artistic creativity.
 Students strive to improve skills in the use of materials such as scissors, paints, brushes, crayons, glue, various textures of paper and other supplies.

-For our Music classes, Mr. Pacifico teaches the recorder.
+Music class: students learn to play the recorder and performs at one of our spring open houses.
 The students learn principles of music and begin to play simple melodies.

-Physical Education classes are conducted twice a week by Miss Rigterink.
+Physical Education: students attend classes twice a week.
 One of the goals is to improve physical fitness through drills.
 At the beginning of the year, the children play games to learn both rules and following directions.
 Exercising to music is an ongoing activity and in the spring the parachute encompasses many aspects of physical activity such as developing fine and large muscles, team and individual objectives.

 Spanish: Students develop the foundation to develop communicative competence in Spanish.
 They expand their vocabulary and are introduced to key grammar concepts.